One of the benefits of paying for goods with a credit card rather than with cash is that your purchases are protected by law.

 This means if for some reason your goods are faulty, damaged or were never delivered to you, then you should be able to claim the money back via your credit card provider.

 In some cases, you might even be able to claim back money if the seller has simply failed to honour their own customer refund policy.
-This rule is covered under Section 75 of the Consumer Credit Act 1974, which covers purchases between £100 and £30,000.
+This rule is covered under Section 75 of the Consumer Credit Act 1974, which covers purchases over £100 and under £30,000.

 Firstly, you should always check the shop or seller's own refund and returns policies.